Norton 360 Antivirus Review 2026: Is It Actually Worth It?

 • And a lot more…

-Norton is the best antivirus around, but it isn’t perfect.
-Its desktop app is a little clunky, and its mobile protections are split across several separate apps, which is a bit annoying.
-And while Norton’s VPN offers excellent security features like a no-logs policy, 256-bit AES encryption, and a good network of servers worldwide, it isn’t as fast as competitor VPNs and doesn’t work with all streaming services.
-That said, Norton’s VPN is still among the best antivirus-bundled VPNs on the market.
+Despite Norton being the best antivirus program around, it isn’t perfect.
+Its mobile protections are split across several apps, and while Norton’s VPN offers excellent security features like a no-logs policy, 256-bit AES encryption, and a good network of servers worldwide, it isn’t as fast as competitors.
+That said, it’s still among the best antivirus-bundled VPNs on the market.

 🔥 Firewall